 Hypnosis is a technique that can be employed for dissociative amnesia and dissociative fugue.
-However, hypnosis for dissociative disorders may not always be an effective means of restoring memories while in an amnestic or fugue state.
+However, hypnosis treatment for dissociative disorders may not always be an effective means of restoring memories while in an amnestic or fugue state.

 In some cases, memories will naturally come back to a person, particularly if they recover in an environment that is both safe and supportive.
 A therapist may employ hypnosis techniques, sometimes with the aid of a sedative, in the event that the fugue state was brought about by or included experienced trauma.
 It is important that therapists not suggest that certain events happened so as to not create false or exaggerated memories in the patient.
 The overall goal of hypnosis is to recover lost memories or restore the patient’s life narrative in the most accurate way possible so that they can recover from this experience.

 Stress Management Techniques